 St. Paul DWI Lawyer

 Pleading guilty is not your only option.
-You have the right to fight your charges, and you need legal representation to do so effectively.
+You have the right to contest your charges, and you need effective legal representation to do so.
 At Rogosheske, Rogosheske & Atkins, PLLC, we provide compassionate and zealous advocacy from the start of your case until the resolution.

 We understand that various factors could mistakenly lead to a DWI accusation, such as improper calibration of chemical testing equipment.
 Our DUI and DWI lawyers in St. Paul will examine every detail of your case, from the initial stop to the resulting charge, to spot holes in the State's allegations and build a strong defense strategy on your behalf.